 On the day of the procedure, you should bring a shirt that you can put on without lifting your arms.
 You will also need to arrange someone to drive you to and from the surgery facility.

-Arm Lift vs. Arm Liposuction
+Arm Lift Techniques

 Use of pain medications can generally be discontinued after about a week, at which point Tylenol can be used for any lingering pain.
 Patients are asked to return to the Hamlet Clinic for a post-op evaluation.
 At this point, you’ll likely be told you can return to normal activities within one to two weeks but should avoid heavy lifting for about a month.

-Because the arm lift is such a customizable procedure, it requires consultation with Dr. Hamlet to receive a quote.
+Your arm lift will be customized to fit your body, and your goals.
+This procedure requires a consultation with Dr Hamlet to determine the extent of the correction.
 During the consultation, the doctor will build a treatment plan based on your needs, as well as provide a personalized arm lift quote.

 Contact our London based office today and schedule a consultation.